-Prerequisites: Agricultural leadership, education and communication major or permission
+Prerequisites: Agricultural leadership, education and communication major

 Description: An exploration of the history, philosophy, goals, and objectives of career and Technical Education, more specifically, School-Based Agricultural Education.
 An introduction to lesson plan development, objective/essential question writing, and peer teaching will provide knowledge and skills that will be used in an early field experience.
 The early field experience will provide a platform for critical reflection that will help mold future agricultural teachers.